rouyng/sendafd/README.md

-    recipient		Destination email address for the AFD email_server	Domain or IP of SMTP server used to send outgoing emails email_username	Username used when connecting to the SMTP server email_password	Password used when connecting to the SMPT server region      	Three-letter region code for the Area Forecast Discussion.
+    recipient		Destination email address for the AFD email_server	Domain or IP of SMTP server used to send outgoing emails email_username	Username used when connecting to the SMTP server email_password	Password used when connecting to the SMTP server region      	Three-letter region code for the Area Forecast Discussion.

 options: